kayernyc/gpml-to-svg/README.md

 `node dist/index.js convert -c "008080" -t 900 -r /Users/imauser/folderName/shared.rot /Users/imauser/folderName /Users/imauser/folderName2/bigDino.gpml`

 ### Limitations
-As of this version (0.0.1 super alpha)
+As of this version (0.0.3  alpha)
 - only shapes and lines will get converted
 - every file gets converted to a `<g>` group, which can be selected as a group by Illustrator

+**To use local version:**
+1. install Node v20.1.0 or higher: [How to install Node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
+2. clone GPML-to-SVG locally
+3. navigate into the GPML-to-SVG directory
+4. run `npm install`
+5. run `npm run build`

 -----------
 I don't have a PC, so if anyone is willing to test this on a PC, I would appreciate the collaboration.